slashid/symfony/README.md

 See [SlashID documentation on Webhooks](https://developer.slashid.dev/docs/access/guides/webhooks/introduction).

-### Artisan webhook commands
+### CLI webhook commands

 To use webhooks, you need first to register your URL with SlashID.
-Webhooks are managed via API, but this package provides three Artisan commands to help you manage them.
+Webhooks are managed via API, but this package provides three CLI commands to help you manage them.

 #### How to register webhooks